 returns a reference to

-.
+an int.
 This allows us to use expressions like x[10]

 on the left-hand side and on the right-hand side of an assignment.